-In July 2020, our Board of Directors authorized, subject to shareholders' approval, a share repurchase program (the "Proposed Repurchase Program") for the repurchase of up to 3,300,000 of our ADSs, each representing one ordinary share, at a price range of \$10 to \$110 per ADS.
-We intend to seek our shareholders' approval of the Proposed Repurchase Program at our next annual general meeting proposed to be convened in September 2020.
-If our shareholders approve the Proposed Repurchase Program, we may repurchase ADSs under the program in the open market from time to time over 36 months from April 1, 2021 to March 31, 2024.
-We intend to fund repurchases under the Proposed Repurchase Program with cash on hand.
-This program, if approved by our shareholders, would not obligate us to repurchase any dollar amount or number of ADSs and may be suspended or discontinued at any time at our discretion.
+In September 2020, our shareholders authorized a new share repurchase program for the repurchase of up to 3,300,000 of our ADSs, each representing one ordinary share, at a price range of \$10 to \$110 per ADS.
+Pursuant to the terms of the repurchase program, our ADSs may be purchased in the open market from time to time for 36 months from April 1, 2021 to March 31, 2024.

-In March 2018, our shareholders authorized a share repurchased program for the repurchase of up to 3,300,000 of our ADSs, each representing one ordinary share, at a price range of \$10 to \$100 per ADS.
-Pursuant to the terms of the repurchase program, our ADSs may be purchased in the open market from time to time for 36 months from March 30, 2018, the date on which the shareholders approved the repurchase program.
-We have funded, and intend to continue to fund, the repurchases of ADSs under the repurchase program with cash on hand.
-We are not obligated under the repurchase program to repurchase a specific number of ADSs, and the repurchase program may be suspended at any time at our discretion.
-To date, we have repurchased 2,200,000 ADSs in the open market under this repurchase program.
+In March 2018, our shareholders authorized a share repurchased program (our "2018 share repurchase program") for the repurchase of up to 3,300,000 of our ADSs, each representing one ordinary share, at a price range of \$10 to \$100 per ADS.
+Pursuant to the terms of our 2018 share repurchase program, our ADSs may be purchased in the open market from time to time for 36 months from March 30, 2018, the date on which the shareholders approved our 2018 share repurchase program.
+Till January 31, 2021, we have repurchased 2,783,328 ADSs in the open market under our 2018 share repurchase program.

+We have funded, and intend to continue to fund, the repurchases of ADSs under our repurchase programs with cash on hand.
+We are not obligated under our repurchase programs to repurchase a specific number of ADSs, and our repurchase programs may be suspended at any time at our discretion.
 We intend to hold the shares underlying any such repurchased ADSs as treasury shares.

-During the three months ended June 30, 2020, we paid \$0.06 million towards cancellation fees for ADSs in relation to 1,100,000 ADSs repurchased under the above-mentioned share repurchase program.
+During the nine months ended December 31, 2020, we paid \$0.06 million towards cancellation fees for ADSs in relation to 1,100,000 ADSs repurchased under our 2018 share repurchase program.